bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 }
 ```

-Assuming you have already set up credit card registration in the previous step, and you have a credit card token is registered on the device, it is now time to make payments in your app.
+Assuming you have already set up credit card registration in the previous steps, and you have a credit card token is registered on the device, it is now time to make payments in your app.

 The first step is to build up a list of payment parameters in a [BNPaymentParams](https://github.com/bambora/BNPayment-iOS/blob/master/BNPayment/Core/Models/BNPaymentParams.h) object.
 Here are the parameters you must supply to it: